Ficool

 We never learned what they did to him in that place.
 He came out hollowed, the worst I'd ever seen him.

-"Why do you antagonise, you were just so nice before."
-I reply
+"Why do you have to antagonise, you were just so nice and quiet before," I reply

 "Yes, Father.
-You can punish him when we get back," Tim responds in a monotonous voice.
+Right as usual, you can punish him when we get back," Tim responds in his cheeky voice.

 Minutes pass, and we slowly recover.